-Gas-fired peaking plants, often known as peak-lopping, are power plants designed to balance the fluctuating power requirement in the electricity network and operate during periods of high level demand for electricity or shortfalls of electricity supply.
+Gas-fired peaking plants, often known as peak-lopping or peaker plants, are power plants designed to balance the fluctuating power requirement in the electricity network and operate during periods of high level demand for electricity or shortfalls of electricity supply.

 Peaking plants address this imbalance and reduce stress on the electricity grid, providing power stability – to potentially avoid blackouts and maintain the security of electricity supply.

-Unlike base load power plants, peak-lopping plants operate in standby mode when not in use and are called to run by the electricity grid when there is a demand to supply electricity.
+Unlike base load power plants, reserve peak-lopping plants operate in standby mode when not in use and are called to operate by the electricity grid when there is a demand to supply electricity.

 Payments are made to either generate in periods of high electrical demand or reduce electrical load to balance the electricity grid.